Many of us local guides are native New Yorkers and have fond memories of running through the aisles of FAO Schwarz looking for our favorite toys.

 PLAN YOUR VISIT

-Below are directions to the store, open hours and recommendations for the best hours to go.
+Below are directions to the store and open hours.
 For more information, check the FAO Schwarz website.

 How to get here

-FAO Schwarz is located in Rockefeller Plaza along 49th Street, between Fifth and Sixth Aves.
-We recommend using this Google Maps link for directions to FAO Schwarz.
+FAO Schwarz is located in Rockefeller Plaza along 49th Street, between Fifth Avenue and Sixth Avenue (map).

-TIP: If you are here during the holiday season, you must check out the giant Rockefeller Christmas Tree right next to FAO Schwarz.
-See our post for more details, Rockefeller Center Christmas Tree.
+TIP: If you are here during the holiday season, you must check out the giant Rockefeller Center Christmas Tree right next door.

 - 1 Train to the 50th Street stop and walk along 50th Street in the direction of the cars to Rockefeller Center between 5th and 6th Aves.